dribdat/backboard/README.md

 Set up app options at the bottom of the page, then click the Share button, and paste the query string (everything after ?&) into your `VUE_APP_DEFAULT_OPTS` variable.

+**Tip:** You may want to enable *Challenges* and *Previews* (opens a modal dialog with swipable navigation) through clicking the `options` button found at the footer of the page (which opens a configuration menu).
+Use the handy *Share* link to get a URL with your config.

 ## Usage

 This app currently only works if you have data already available.
-In the future this may well change - see [json.everyhack.day](https://json.everyhack.day).
-For now, we recommend one of the following:
+To get started, do one of the following:

 - Use the `VUE_APP_DRIBDAT_URL` configured with a link to your dribdat event, or the URL to a Data Package.

 Or:

-- Put a `datapackage.json` file that you exported from dribdat's Admin, Reports page, or API into the **public** folder - e.g. `.../api/event/current/datapackage.json`
+- Put a `hackathon.json` or `datapackage.json` file that you exported from dribdat's Admin, Reports page, or API into the **public** folder - e.g. `.../api/event/current/datapackage.json`

-- Optionally, also put a `activity.json` file with an export of the Dribs data from the API - e.g. `.../api/event/current/activity.json?limit=500`
+Optionally, you can also put a `activity.json` file with an export of the Dribs data from the API - e.g. `.../api/event/current/activity.json?limit=500`, or link to it with the `DRIBS_URL`.
+This is only needed when you are not linking to a Dribdat API, and if your Data Package does not include Dribs.

 You can use the following environment variables: